rust-lang/rfcs/text/1946-intra-rustdoc-links.md

 ### Links to private items

-If a public item links to a private one, and `--document-private-items` is not passed, rustdoc should give an error.
-If a private item links to another private item, no error should be emitted.
+If a public item links to a private one, and `--document-private-items` is not passed, rustdoc should give a warning.
+If a private item links to another private item, no warning should be emitted.
 If a public item links to another private item and `--document-private-items` is passed, rustdoc should emit the link, but it is up to the implementation whether to give a warning.